 Pennsylvania Bar Association Member

 Allentown School District Foundation Board Member

-Rashid and his wife, Shellie (Remmel), live in the West End of Allentown with their three children, ages 8, 6, and 3.
-They are members of Life Church Allentown.
+Rashid and his wife, Shellie (Remmel), were both born and raised in Allentown where they continue to reside with their three children: ages 9, 7, and 3.

 Click the video to learn more about Rashid's story and why he is running for Lehigh County Judge.